bor0/gidti/manuscript/chapter5.md

 There are two working modes in Idris: REPL (read-evaluate-print-loop) i.e. interactive mode, and compilation of code.
 We will mostly work in the interactive mode in this chapter.

-You can copy any of the example codes to to some file, say, `test.idr` and launch Idris in REPL mode by writing `idris test.idr`.
+You can copy any of the example codes to some file, say, `test.idr` and launch Idris in REPL mode by writing `idris test.idr`.
 This will allow you to interact with Idris given the definitions in the file.
 If you change the contents of the file, that is, update the definitions, you can use the command `:r` while in REPL mode to reload the definitions.

 ### 5.1.1.
 Basic definitions